robotology/superquadric-model/README.md

 The latter is a **median filter with an adaptive moving window**.
 Each filtered superquadric is obtained by applying a median filter on the last _m_ estimated superquadrics.
 The value of _m_ depends on the estimated velocity of the object.
 If the object is moving the window width is low in order to correctly track the object (e.g.` _m_=1`), otherwise _m_ is incrementally increased up to a maximum value.

 ## Use case
-The superquadric-model module requires the 2D blob of the object we want to model with a superquadric function.
+The superquadric-model module requires the 3D point cloud of the object we want to model with a superquadric function.
 An example code for retriving this information, together with a tutorial, is provided in the folder [`tutorial`](https://github.com/robotology/superquadric-model/tree/master/tutorial) in this repository.